 One of the primary concerns with bone broth is its sodium content.
 Opt for:

-• Homemade Bone Broth: You control the ingredients and can significantly reduce or omit added salt.
+- Homemade Bone Broth: Making it at home allows you to control the ingredients and minimize or completely omit added salt.

-• Low-Sodium Store-Bought Options: Many brands now offer low-sodium or no-salt-added varieties.
+- Low-Sodium Store-Bought Options: Numerous brands now provide low-sodium or no-salt-added versions.

 Portion Sizes and Moderation

 Moderation is key to avoiding excessive sodium or protein intake.
-Stick to one serving (around 8 ounces) per day or less, depending on your dietary needs and kidney health status.
+Limit your intake to one serving (approximately 8 ounces) per day or less, based on your dietary requirements and kidney health condition.

 Pairing Bone Broth with Kidney-Friendly Foods

-Complement bone broth with foods that support kidney health, such as:
+Enhance bone broth with kidney-friendly foods, such as:

-• Leafy Greens: Spinach or kale can provide additional vitamins and minerals.
+- Leafy Greens: Spinach or kale for added vitamins and minerals.

-• Whole Grains: Brown rice or quinoa can balance your meal.
+- Whole Grains: Include brown rice or quinoa to create a balanced meal.

-Common Myths and Misconceptions About Bone Broth and Kidney Health
+Misunderstandings and Myths About Bone Broth and Kidney Health

 Addressing common myths helps clarify whether bone broth is suitable for everyone: